meddlem/ICCP/README.md

 - main_functions: contains additional functions used in the main program

+- main: contains the core part of simulation

 - plotroutines contains all subroutines used to plot particles with plplot, and a subroutines for creating simple lineplots through gnuplot